kriskonina/postschema/README.md

     - patch
     - put
     - delete
+- `enable_extended_search`: Boolean to flag the current schema as subject to extended search.
+This allows the preprocessor to prepare query parts for later injection as needed.
 - `pagination_schema`: **`marshmallow.Schema`**-inheriting class used to deserialize the query pagination payload.
 Needs to define the following fields:
     * page (must be of `fields.Integer` type)
     * limit (must be of `fields.Integer` type)